attilammagyar/js80p/README.md

 Similarly, if you assign an LFO to a parameter which supports Envelopes, and the LFO is associated with an Envelope, then the LFO becomes polyphonic, and its amount will be controlled by the Envelope for each polyphonic voice independently from the other voices.
-(Note that this is not transitive: if a parameter of a polyphonic LFO is controlled by another LFO, then the second LFO will not become polyphonic, even if it has an Envelope assigned to it.)
+(Note that this is transitive up to a
+limit: if a parameter of a polyphonic LFO is controlled by another LFO, then the second LFO will also become polyphonic if it has an Envelope assigned to it.
+An LFO chain like this can contain up to 6 LFOs and Envelopes, and if a chain contains more than that, or has dependency cycles where LFOs control each other's parameters, then some of the LFOs in the chain will be treated as if there weren't any Envelopes assigned to them.)

 To have polyphonic notes *sample and hold* a MIDI value or a Macro's momentary value for a parameter for the entire duration of the note, independently of